sivansha/video-metric-claculator/README.md

 ### PSNR / SSIM / VAMF

 Node.js based tool for calculating video qulity metrics.<br>
-Intendent to be a part of adaptive streaming system.
+Intendent to be a part of adaptive streaming system.<br>
+based on FFMPEG and fluent.

 requirements:
 - ffmpeg 4.1 with libvmaf library enabled